mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

     - what review and discussion of the proposed architecture has already happened (and with whom)
   * A competitive analysis suggesting alternatives, costs, and opportunities

-3. The reviewer creates a list of questions to be discussed during the review.
+3. The chair or reviewer creates a list of questions to be discussed during the review.
 These questions should be:
   * Open-ended
   * Made available to the the team prior to the review so they can prepare answers

-4. The reviewer convenes a review meeting.
+4. The chair or reviewer convenes a review meeting.
 The discussions of this meeting should be carefully minuted.
 The meeting comprises:
   * The team making the proposal
-  * The reviewer
+  * The reviewer (and chair if used)
   * Other senior engineers who will provide valuable input

 The review meeting should be a discussion of the issues, but should avoid feeling pressured to make a decision.
 The goal is to understand the issues raised by the question(s) and the background from the review packet, and to add to it wisdom from the people at the review.
 The meeting may decide to alter the questions and undergo a subsequent review.
 We should be very open about conversations that happen after the review meeting.